JPElectron/WatchNRun/README.md

 4) Modify WatchNRunConfig.xml as indicated below
 5) Right-click on _setup_.bat and select "Run as administrator" to install the service (see note at bottom of this text)

-View the default .xml file that's included.
 Anytime you make a change in WatchNRunConfig.xml you must restart the service for it to take effect.

 <b>.xml Settings:</b>